 Brookings is a medium-sized city located in the state of South Dakota.
-With a population of 24,415 people and four constituent neighborhoods, Brookings is the fourth largest community in South Dakota.
+With a population of 23,577 people and five constituent neighborhoods, Brookings is the fourth largest community in South Dakota.

 Brookings, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in Brookings in 2018 was $26,914, which is middle income relative to South Dakota and the nation.
-This equates to an annual income of $107,656 for a family of four.
+The per capita income in Brookings in 2018 was $27,244, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $108,976 for a family of four.
 However, Brookings contains both very wealthy and poor people as well.

 The most common language spoken in Brookings is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.